thejamesgore/ga-projects/GA-Project-2/README.md

 ---

-Below is the code from the SearchPage.js which I was repsonsible for creating.
+Below is the code from the SearchPage.js which I was responsible for creating.

 The search bar is displayed in the NavBar.js using an `input`.
 When a user submits a search query `useHistory` pushes the user to SearchPage.js with the query as a string in the address bar.